-Significant transformations occurred in the airport industry over the last decades, including changes in the ownership structure, the understanding of an airport's mission, and the influence of new market players like Low Cost Carriers (LCC), which shifted the focus of airport management and led to increased attention on non-aeronautical revenue.
-Some airports have already successfully integrated non-aviation activities into their overall revenue generation strategy and others are now following suit (Graham 2009).
+Significant transformations occurred in the airport industry over the last decades, including changes in the ownership structure, the understanding of an airport's mission, and the influence of new market players like Low Cost Carriers (LCC), which shifted the focus of airport management and lead to increased attention on non-aeronautical revenue.
+Some airports have already successfully integrated non-aviation activities into their overall revenue generation strategy and others are now following suit (Graham, 2009).

 As the contemporary airport environment is highly competitive, airports need to be attractive and effective to survive.
-Thus, while management has to pay attention to all activities of an airport, non-aviation activities have become extremely important for airports to stay competitive on airports charges and still remain financially sustainable.
-There are many publications dealing with airport efficiency and the role of non-aeronautical revenue, but most of them are of a descriptive character.
-Due to data limitations, there has been very little modeling of the underlying relationships that affect nonaviation revenue.
-In this paper, we focus on the empirical estimation of factors that influence non-aeronautical revenue.
-We were fortunate to overcome the problem of data availability by having access to data from a large sample of US airports.
-This paper examines airport characteristics that determine Specialty Retail and Food & Beverage (F&B) revenues, such as number and characteristics of passengers, concession space, and presence of LCCs.
-Finally, we want to understand how revenues are reflected in the rent payments airports receive from nonaviation activities.
-We will first review the literature on this topic, then describe our data set, and ultimately carry out an econometric analysis of the main drivers of retail revenue.
+Thus, while management has to pay attention to all the activities of an airport, non-aviation activities have become extremely important for airports to stay competitive on airports charges and still remain financially sustainable.

+There are many publications dealing with airport efficiency and the role of nonaeronautical revenue, but most of them are of a descriptive character3.
+Due to data limitations, there has been very little modeling of the underlying relationships that affect non-aviation revenue.
+In this paper, we focus on the empirical estimation of factors that influence nonaeronautical revenue.
+We were fortunate to overcome the problem of data availability by having access to data from a large sample of US airports4.

+This paper examines airport characteristics that determine Specialty Retail and Food & Beverage (F&B) revenues, such as number and characteristics of passengers, concession space, presence of LCC.
+Finally, we want to understand how revenues are reflected in the rent payments airports receive from non-aviation activities.
+First we will review the literature on this topic, then describe our data set and ultimately carry out an econometric analysis of the main drivers of retail revenue.

+3 See for example Freathy and O'Connell (1999), or The Moodie report: The Airport Retail Study2006/2007.
+4 The analysis uses data from ARN Fact Book, which is published by the Airport Revenue News.
+The sample consists of 74 US airports during the years 2000 and 2008.